 This essay will be a comparative analysis of two texts we cover in class this semester.
 It will choose a theme, character, or symbol and critically analyze how it operates in two of the course texts by examining distinct parallels between those texts.
 In other words the paper will answer the question: how does an examination of this key theme (character or symbol) help with a critical understanding of these two texts?
 This paper will use the “Critical Thinking Rubric” in evaluation.

 Students will be asked to write a proposal for the Critical Thinking Paper that will be due before midterm; this proposal will count as your “Critical Thinking Assignment.”

 Middle Georgia State University does key assessments of Critical Thinking and Oral Communications (COTC) skills in Area B courses such as this one.
-This requirement includes the COTC units integrated into D2L and a separate critical thinking writing assignment— each worth 10% of the final grade.
+This requirement includes the COTC units integrated into D2L and a separate critical thinking writing assignment — each worth 10% of the final grade.
 More information will follow in class.

 Middle Georgia State University does key assessments of Critical Thinking and Oral Communications skills in Area B courses such as this one.
-This formal, fifteen-minute presentation will be based on the critical thinking paper outlined above.
+This informal, fifteen-minute presentation will be based on the critical thinking paper outlined above.
 More information will follow in class.
 See the “Speech Evaluation Rubric.”

 Since reading is a key component of our class, be sure you’re doing your best to comprehend what you read.
 Consider following these strategies in “7 Ways to Retain More of Every Book You Read.”